puma13992/cinematography/README.md

 - **Single movie with comments**

   - This page allows users to view a single movie with all the comments.
-  - Users can view movies, three in each column, with the owner's name, creation and update dates, title, image, release, director and a snippet of content.
+  - Users can view movies with the owner's name, creation and update dates, title, image, release, director and a snippet of content.
   - Users can see how many comments a movie has or how many times it has been added to a wishlist.

   ![Single movie](/documentation/features/single-movie.png)